-When it happens it makes headlines.
-Tales of stolen dogs reuniting with their rightful families go viral not just because they are heartwarming, but also because they are the exception to the rule.
-A recent study out of the United Kingdom found only one in five of the dogs stolen there each day is recovered.
+When it happens, it makes headlines.
+Tales of stolen dogs reuniting with their rightful families go viral not just because they’re heartwarming, but also because they are the exception to the rule.
+A study out of the United Kingdom found only one in five of the dogs stolen there each day is recovered.

 Never Leave Your Dog Unsupervised Outdoors

+“Treat them like a toddler,” says McCormick, who recommends constant supervision for canine companions.
 “A dog is vulnerable when it’s tied up to a bench, or when it’s out in the backyard alone.”

-According to McCormick, typical dog theft is similar to bike theft in that it’s a crime of opportunity, but it can also be a case of good intentions gone bad.
+According to McCormick, typical dog theft is similar to bike theft in that it’s a crime of opportunity.
+On the other hand, it can also be a case of good intentions gone bad.

 “A dog can look like a stray five minutes after it goes out the door if it has bad luck and gets into some mud,” he says.

 Microchips Are A Must

-“Sometimes if people don’t microchip their dog they can have a really hard time proving ownership,” says McCormick.
+“Sometimes if people don’t microchip their dog, they can have a really hard time proving ownership,” says McCormick.
 “Microchipping is key — it’s like having a serial number.”

 Don’t Rely On Wearable Technology

-High tech collars that track your dog’s GPS coordinates are great for a lost dog in theory, but if a human has taken your pooch on purpose, a fancy tracking collar can be taken off just as quickly as a plain old set of metal tags.
+High tech collars that track your dog’s GPS coordinates are great for a lost dog in theory.
+But if a human has taken your pooch on purpose, a fancy tracking collar can be taken off just as quickly as a plain old set of metal tags.

 McCormick says he’s found tracking collars discarded miles from an animal’s true location, likely tossed by human hands.
 He also cautions against so-called “invisible fence” collars that will shock your dog but won’t stop a thief from carrying them out of your yard.

 “They don’t care if the dog gets a jolt,” he says.

 Raise The Alarm

 “Make it sound like whoever found it is a hero,” he advises.

 Stick With Your Dog

-According to McCormick, armed robbery of a dog is extremely rare — most cases of theft pet happen when an owner’s back is turned in public.
+According to McCormick, armed robbery of a dog is extremely rare.
+Most cases of theft pet happen when a pet parent’s back is turned in public.

 “If your dog’s not unattended, you’re pretty safe.”